corsairmarks/deassimilate_machines/mod/README.md

 What this means to you is that this mod is not compatible with most other assimilation-altering mods and citizenship mods.
 That is because its highly likely they are editing the same events and species rights.

-This mod is explicitly compatible with my mod [Full Military Service for Battle Thralls](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) despite both mods affecting full military service.
+This mod is explicitly compatible with my mod [Special Leadership Privileges for Battle Thralls and Bio-Trophies](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) despite both mods affecting full military service.

 ### Recommended Companion Mods